-Unless otherwise shown in the financial statements, amounts have been rounded to the nearest tenth of a million dollars and are shown by \$million.
+Unless otherwise shown in the financial statements, amounts have been rounded to the nearest one hundred thousand dollars and are shown by \$million.
 Snowy Hydro is a company of the kind referred to in the Australian Securities and Investments Commission (ASIC) Corporations (Rounding in Financial/Directors' Reports) Instrument 2016/191, dated 24 March 2016.